iot-salzburg/nearest-advocate/README.md

 print(f"Found an optimum at {time_shift:.4f}s with a minimal mean distance of {min_mean_dist:.6f}s")
 #> Found an optimum at 3.15s with a minimal mean distance of 0.079508s
 ```
-The time delay estimation is 3.15 seconds which is pretty close to the true one.
+The time delay estimation is 3.15 seconds, which is pretty close to the true one.
 Create a plot of the resulting characteristic curve of Nearest Advocate, the global minimum of the curve is used as time delay estimation.

 ```python